ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/Week 5/Presentations/README.md

 </picture>

 ---
-# Week 4: Presentations.
+# Week 5: Presentations.

-  * In this folder you will find the presentation used during this course.
+  * In this folder, you will find the presentation used during this course.

 ---
   ## Presentations

-   ### MCR2_DC_Motor_Control:
+   ### MCR2_RVIZ_V1:
-   * Presentation about basic robotics theory, sensors, and actuators used in the industry.
+   * Presentation about RVIZ visualisation tools in ROS.
-   ### MCR2_Interrupts_PWM
-   * Presentations about how to implement interrupts and PWM signals using Arduino